Casu3475/Thunder-Loan/audit-data/findings.md

 **Impact:** Liquidity providers will drastically reduced fees for providing liquidity.

-**Proof of Concept:**

-The following all happens in 1 transaction.
+**Proof of Concept:** The following all happens in 1 transaction.

 1. User takes a flash loan from ThunderLoan for 1000 tokenA.
 They are charged the original fee fee1.
 During the flash loan, they do the following:
-   i.
-User sells 1000 tokenA, tanking the price. ii.
-Instead of repaying right away, the user takes out another flash loan for another 1000 tokenA. a.Due to the fact that the way ThunderLoan calculates price based on the TSwapPool this second flash loan is substantially cheaper.
+   User sells 1000 tokenA, tanking the price.
+2. Instead of repaying right away, the user takes out another flash loan for another 1000 tokenA.
+   Due to the fact that the way ThunderLoan calculates price based on the TSwapPool this second flash loan is substantially cheaper.

 ```javascript
     function getPriceInWeth(address token) public view returns (uint256) {